Skip to content

 • 5% GST without Input tax Credit for supply of food inside restaurant situated in zoological garden

 • Ice cream is supplied as a good, not a service, even though it contains some elements of a service.
-Ice cream parlours sell fully created ice cream rather than cooking or preparing it for consumption like a restaurant.
+Ice cream parlors sell fully created ice cream rather than cooking or preparing it for consumption like a restaurant.

 • The absence of references to the prosp and retrosp effects has been clarified.

-• There have been numerous requests for clarification, however the ice cream shops have been forced (by notice) to pay the GST at 18% for prior purchases as of July 1st, 2017, in which case most of them would file for insolvency and have to close down.
+• There have been numerous requests for clarification; however, the ice cream shops have been forced (by notice) to pay the GST at 18% for prior purchases as of July 1st, 2017, in which case most of them would file for insolvency and have to close down.

 GST Rate Structure Impact on Restaurant Bills